fhiso/legacy-format/serialization-noTag.md

 1 NAME Jane Doe
 ````

+... though the second ordering places a `NAME` between two `LANG`s and is thus not recommended.
-But the following is *not* equivalent to any of the above:
+The following is *not* equivalent to any of the above:

 ````gedcom
 0 @jane@ SUBM